otahina/PowerPoint-Generator-Python-Project/README.md

 pip install flask flask_login flask_bcrypt flask_sqlalchemy python_dotenv python_pptx
 ```

-## Setup the Secret Key and OpenAI Key 🔑

 1. The application uses a secret key for session management and an OpenAI key for the GPT-3.5 Turbo API.